Jessica Parratto: 2016 Summer Olympics

-Parratto’s Olympic debut was at the 2016 Summer Olympics in Rio de Janeiro.
+Parratto's Olympic debut was at the 2016 Summer Olympics in Rio de Janeiro.
 In the individual 10 meter platform event Parratto placed 10th with a score of 334.60 points.
 In the synchronized 10 meter platform dive event Parratto and her partner Amy Cozad took 7th place with a score of 301.02 points.

 NCAA National Championships

 Parratto was the NCAA champion in 10m diving in 2015.
 She won with a score of 367.00 which was almost 30 points ahead of the runner up.
 She also competed in the 1m and 3m events.
 She placed 13th in the 1m event and tied for 7th in the 3m event.

 2020 Summer Olympics

-Competed in the Synchronized Women's 10 meter event with Delaney Schnell, winning the silver medal.
-Parratto and Schnell won the first ever Olympic medal in the event for the United States.
+Parratto then competed in the Synchronized Women's 10 meter event with Delaney Schnell, winning the silver medal.
+Parratto and Schnell won the first ever Olympic medal in the event for the United States, and they matched their best U.S result in any Olympic women’s diving event since Laura Wilkinson’s individual platform gold in 2000.